 That’s the kind of innovation that will continue to shift how education is delivered.
 But what impacts will these shifts have on college and career readiness?

-Technology and Its Impacts on College and Career Readiness
+Technology and Its Impacts on College Readiness and Career Trajectory

 College and career readiness occur at high school and higher ed levels, generally through career services programs.
 However, many think the responsibility of college and career readiness should be significantly expanded to include the entire institution.